Hypothesis or Significance Testing

 p = the area of the upper tail

-3) Find the area under the curve using a statistic which corresponds to the p-value.
+1. Find the area under the curve for the appropriate tail that corresponds to the p-values as show above.

 Example for p-value = 3%: The probability of obtaining a test statistic as extreme or more extreme than the one obtained is 3%, assuming Ho is true.